rsyslog/rsyslog/source/debug.rst

 However, the usefulness of that information is very much depending on rsyslog compile-time settings, must importantly the --enable-rtinst configure flag.
-Note that activating this option causes additional overhead and slows down rsyslgod considerable.
+Note that activating this option causes additional overhead and slows down rsyslogd considerable.
 So if you do that, you need to check if it is capable to handle the workload.
 Also, threading behavior is modified by the runtime instrumentation.